damien1/dbc-backup-2/plugin_readme.md

 * Manual backup - anytime you want to save a backup before updating WordPress or installing a plugin you can.

 = Additional Info =
-The plugin will try to auto create the export directory
+The plugin will try to auto create the export directory.

+This plugin creates it's own sql file and does not use mysqldump like most other plugins.

 During backup, a log is created that includes, the generation date, file, filesize, status and the duration of the generation.